JosephB99/CoinDemo/README.md

 the video stream, which is a continous live video feed of their camera.
 This is set up via Amazon Kinesis.
 From here, all faces in the stream are sent to Rekognition for detection and recognition.

+The user can stop the stream at any time.
+Once stopped, the images of all of the users that were recognized from the moment the stream started up until the point that the stream was stopped are displayed at the top left.
+Clicking on an image redirects to the corresponding image's associated Instagram page.

 ### Other small features
 * Full validation of every form was taken into consideration (password lengths, existing users, no face present in registration, mandatory fields, etc.)
 * Settings page - the user can view and change their information, including their image